All Episodes

 All right, joining us now to discuss and debate all of this.

-We have Emily Shire, journalist who appeared in the Washington Post, Daily Beast, and the New York Times.
+We have Emily Scheier, journalist who appeared in the Washington Post, Daily Beast, and the New York Times, all three of my favorite places.

-Uh welcome both of you back to the program.
+Welcome both of you back to the program.

 Emily, I'll start with you.

-Um, do you disagree with this this merit system, this RAISE Act, and don't you agree that you have to have no English in America because it's the language of success?
+And don't you agree that you have to have no English in America because it's the language of success?

-Um I'm not opposed to what I know of this legislation so far.
+I'm not opposed to what I know of this legislation so far.

-I don't know if I would say English should be the prime prerequisite uh for admittance to our country.
+I don't know if I would say English should be the prime prerequisite for admittance to our country.

 We only have limited slots.

-Shouldn't we first look for people that can contribute to medicine and engineering and and to all the positions that that we need to fill that are going to help grow the economy and and I'm not saying they take people just based on what they offer, but for the most part I mean we want to make sure that they're not going to be dependent on the government from the first day they get here, right, Kevin?
+And I'm not saying take people just based on what they offer, but for the most part, I mean, we want to make sure that they're not going to be dependent on the government from the first day they get here, right, Kevin?

 You can't just go there and expect to get work.